The 63rd Corrosion Science Symposium at Electrochem 2022: All You Need to Know

 Global training options to suit you

-Understanding both the need for this specialized training and the challenges for individuals and groups to receive it, the PFP courses have been developed and adapted to suit individual needs in Europe, the Middle East, and Southeast Asia.
+Understanding both the need for this specialised training and the challenges for individuals and groups to receive it, the PFP courses have been developed and adapted to suit individual needs in Europe, the Middle East, and Southeast Asia.
 Course delivery includes the following:

 • PFP Level 2 courses are now running in India and China